CalvinTheRed/RPGL/README.md

 `description` is the description of the Item, as it would be displayed to a user.

-`tags` is a list of tags which describe the item.
+`tags` is a list of tags which describe the Item.
 This field defaults to `[]` if not specified.

-`weight` is the weight of the item.
+`weight` is the weight of the Item.
 This field defaults to 0 if not specified.

-`cost` is the cost of the item.
+`cost` is the cost of the Item.
 This field defaults to 0 if not specified.

 `events` indicates which events the Item can grant to an Object.
 This field defaults to `{}` if not specified.